powellgenomicslab/ancestry_prediction_scRNAseq/docs/source/RunthePipeline/Pipeline.rst

     bind_path: /path ## List of paths to bind to Singularity.
 You can specify multiple directories by adding a "," between them.
 Eg. ${DIRECTORY1},${DIRECTORY2}.
 Singularity will bind the directory that you are running from + subfolders but will not be able to find anything above unless it is in this argument
     scRNAseq_dir: /path/to/scRNAseq/parent/directory ### the parent directory that has directories for each pool and the scRNA-seq output below it
     barcode_annotation_dir: /path/to/barcodes/annotation/directory ### The directory that contains each of the barcode files with per-barcode annotation.
 The pool name needs to be within the file name. these should be filtered to remove doublets and contain only cells assigned to an individual
-    common_snps: None ### Leave as None for first run of the pipeline.
+    common_snps: /path/to/common_snps_across_sites.tsv ### Leave as None for first run of the pipeline.
 This will be the file of SNPs common across all sites and samples.
 This will be generated by sending your snp list files to Drew Neavin and the garvan institute (d.neavin@garvan.org.au) to create a common list of snps.
     barcode_tag: "CB"

   outputs: